 All non-domestic property rateable values are reassessed at revaluations.
 The most recent revaluation took effect from 1st April 2017.
 Revaluations ensure that business rates bills are up-to-date and more accurately reflect current rental values and relative changes in rents.
 Frequent revaluations ensure the system continues to be responsive to changing economic conditions.

 If a ratepayer's sole or main property has a rateable value which does not exceed a set threshold, the ratepayer may receive a percentage reduction in their rates bill for the property of up to a maximum of 100%.
 The level of reduction will depend on the rateable value of the property.
 For example eligible properties with a rateable value below a specified lower threshold will receive 100% relief.
 Eligible properties between that threshold and a specified upper threshold will receive partial tapered relief.
-The relevant thresholds for relief are set by the Government by order and can be obtained from your local authority or at www.gov.uk/introduction-to-business-rates.
+The relevant thresholds for relief are set by the Government by order and can be obtained from your local authority or on the Gov.UK website.

 Generally, these percentage reductions (reliefs) are only available to ratepayers who occupy either—